jameshanlon/jameshanlon.github.io/content/pages/about.md

-I currently work as an engineer in the silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of a new chip for machine intelligence.
+I currently work as an engineer in the silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of a new processor for machine intelligence.

 In my spare time, I help to run the [CHEESE project](http://cheeseproject.co.uk), a not-for-profit enterprise that uses